ahigerd/bemani-clef/README.md

 * `audacious`: builds just the Audacious plugin, if supported.
 * `winamp`: builds just the Winamp plugin, if supported.
 * `foobar`: builds just the Foobar2000 plugin, if supported.
-* `aud_bemani2wav_d.dll`: builds a debug version of the Audacious plugin, if supported.
+* `aud_bemani-clef_d.dll`: builds a debug version of the Audacious plugin, if supported.
-* `in_bemani2wav_d.dll`: builds a debug version of the Winamp plugin, if supported.
+* `in_bemani-clef_d.dll`: builds a debug version of the Winamp plugin, if supported.

 The following make variables are also recognized: